aukilabs/posemesh/networking/README.md

 # Posemesh Networking

-Posemesh Networking is a Rust library that implements all of the underlying network code for efficient and optimized communication between nodes in the Posemesh network.
+The Networking module is designed to simplify the process of starting a libp2p node, enabling seamless peer-to-peer (p2p) communication within the Posemesh network.
+This module allows developers to integrate decentralized networking capabilities into their projects by providing an easy-to-use interface for connecting to the Posemesh network.
+With this module, users can join the network, discover peers, and exchange messages in a decentralized, scalable, and resilient manner.

 ## Building